HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Emit an end-of-file token.
 - Anything else
   - Emit the current input character as a character token.

+##### 3.2.5.2) RCDATA state

+Consume the next input character:

+- U+0026 AMPERSAND (&)
+  - Set the return state to the RCDATA state.
+Switch to the character reference state.
+- U+003C LESS-THAN SIGN (<)
+  - Switch to the RCDATA less-than sign state.
+- U+0000 NULL
+  - This is an unexpected-null-character parse error.
+Emit a U+FFFD REPLACEMENT CHARACTER character token.
+- EOF
+  - Emit an end-of-file token.
+- Anything else
+  - Emit the current input character as a character token.

+##### 3.2.5.3) RAWTEXT state

+Consume the next input character:

+- U+003C LESS-THAN SIGN (<)
+  - Switch to the RAWTEXT less-than sign state.
+- U+0000 NULL
+  - This is an unexpected-null-character parse error.
+Emit a U+FFFD REPLACEMENT CHARACTER character token.
+- EOF
+  - Emit an end-of-file token.
+- Anything else
+  - Emit the current input character as a character token.

+##### 3.2.5.4) Script data state

+Consume the next input character:

+- U+003C LESS-THAN SIGN (<)
+  - Switch to the script data less-than sign state.
+- U+0000 NULL
+  - This is an unexpected-null-character parse error.
+Emit a U+FFFD REPLACEMENT CHARACTER character token.
+- EOF
+  - Emit an end-of-file token.
+- Anything else
+  - Emit the current input character as a character token.

+##### 3.2.5.5) PLAINTEXT state

+Consume the next input character:

+- U+0000 NULL
+  - This is an unexpected-null-character parse error.
+Emit a U+FFFD REPLACEMENT CHARACTER character token.
+- EOF
+  - Emit an end-of-file token.
+- Anything else
+  - Emit the current input character as a character token.

+##### 3.2.5.6) Tag open state

+Consume the next input character:

+- U+0021 EXCLAMATION MARK (!)
+  - Switch to the markup declaration open state.
+- U+002F SOLIDUS (/)
+  - Switch to the end tag open state.
+- ASCII alpha
+  - Create a new start tag token, set its tag name to the empty string.
+Reconsume in the tag name state.
+- U+003F QUESTION MARK (?)
+  - This is an unexpected-question-mark-instead-of-tag-name parse error.
+Create a comment token whose data is the empty string.
+Reconsume in the bogus comment state.
+- EOF
+  - This is an eof-before-tag-name parse error.
+Emit a U+003C LESS-THAN SIGN character token and an end-of-file token.
+- Anything else
+  - This is an invalid-first-character-of-tag-name parse error.
+Emit a U+003C LESS-THAN SIGN character token.
+Reconsume in the data state.

+##### 3.2.5.7) End tag open state

+Consume the next input character:

+- ASCII alpha
+  - Create a new end tag token, set its tag name to the empty string.
+Reconsume in the tag name state.
+- U+003E GREATER-THAN SIGN (>)
+  - This is a missing-end-tag-name parse error.
+Switch to the data state.
+- EOF
+  - This is an eof-before-tag-name parse error.
+Emit a U+003C LESS-THAN SIGN character token, a U+002F SOLIDUS character token and an end-of-file token.
+- Anything else
+  - This is an invalid-first-character-of-tag-name parse error.
+Create a comment token whose data is the empty string.
+Reconsume in the bogus comment state.

+##### 3.2.5.8) Tag name state

+Consume the next input character:

+U+0009 CHARACTER TABULATION (tab)
+U+000A LINE FEED (LF)
+U+000C FORM FEED (FF)
+U+0020 SPACE
+Switch to the before attribute name state.
+U+002F SOLIDUS (/)
+Switch to the self-closing start tag state.
+U+003E GREATER-THAN SIGN (>)
+Switch to the data state.
+Emit the current tag token.
+ASCII upper alpha
+Append the lowercase version of the current input character (add 0x0020 to the character's code point) to the current tag token's tag name.
+U+0000 NULL
+This is an unexpected-null-character parse error.
+Append a U+FFFD REPLACEMENT CHARACTER character to the current tag token's tag name.
+EOF
+This is an eof-in-tag parse error.
+Emit an end-of-file token.
+Anything else
+Append the current input character to the current tag token's tag name.

+##### 3.2.5.9) RCDATA less-than sign state

+Consume the next input character:

+U+002F SOLIDUS (/)
+Set the temporary buffer to the empty string.
+Switch to the RCDATA end tag open state.
+Anything else
+Emit a U+003C LESS-THAN SIGN character token.
+Reconsume in the RCDATA state.
+13.2.5.10 RCDATA end tag open state
+Consume the next input character:

+ASCII alpha
+Create a new end tag token, set its tag name to the empty string.
+Reconsume in the RCDATA end tag name state.
+Anything else
+Emit a U+003C LESS-THAN SIGN character token and a U+002F SOLIDUS character token.
+Reconsume in the RCDATA state.

+##### 3.2.5.11) RCDATA end tag name state

+Consume the next input character:

+- U+0009 CHARACTER TABULATION (tab)
+- U+000A LINE FEED (LF)
+- U+000C FORM FEED (FF)
+- U+0020 SPACE
+  - If the current end tag token is an appropriate end tag token, then switch to the before attribute name state.
+Otherwise, treat it as per the "anything else" entry below.
+- U+002F SOLIDUS (/)
+  - If the current end tag token is an appropriate end tag token, then switch to the self-closing start tag state.
+Otherwise, treat it as per the "anything else" entry below.
+- U+003E GREATER-THAN SIGN (>)
+  - If the current end tag token is an appropriate end tag token, then switch to the data state and emit the current tag token.
+Otherwise, treat it as per the "anything else" entry below.
+- ASCII upper alpha
+  - Append the lowercase version of the current input character (add 0x0020 to the character's code point) to the current tag token's tag name.
+Append the current input character to the temporary buffer.
+- ASCII lower alpha
+  - Append the current input character to the current tag token's tag name.
+Append the current input character to the temporary buffer.
+- Anything else
+  - Emit a U+003C LESS-THAN SIGN character token, a U+002F SOLIDUS character token, and a character token for each of the characters in the temporary buffer (in the order they were added to the buffer).
+Reconsume in the RCDATA state.

+##### 3.2.5.12) RAWTEXT less-than sign state

+Consume the next input character:

+- U+002F SOLIDUS (/)
+  - Set the temporary buffer to the empty string.
+Switch to the RAWTEXT end tag open state.
+- Anything else
+  - Emit a U+003C LESS-THAN SIGN character token.
+Reconsume in the RAWTEXT state.

+##### 3.2.5.13) RAWTEXT end tag open state

+Consume the next input character:

+- ASCII alpha
+  - Create a new end tag token, set its tag name to the empty string.
+Reconsume in the RAWTEXT end tag name state.
+- Anything else
+  - Emit a U+003C LESS-THAN SIGN character token and a U+002F SOLIDUS character token.
+Reconsume in the RAWTEXT state.

+##### 3.2.5.14) RAWTEXT end tag name state

+Consume the next input character:

+- U+0009 CHARACTER TABULATION (tab)
+- U+000A LINE FEED (LF)
+- U+000C FORM FEED (FF)
+- U+0020 SPACE
+  - If the current end tag token is an appropriate end tag token, then switch to the before attribute name state.
+Otherwise, treat it as per the "anything else" entry below.
+- U+002F SOLIDUS (/)
+  - If the current end tag token is an appropriate end tag token, then switch to the self-closing start tag state.
+Otherwise, treat it as per the "anything else" entry below.
+- U+003E GREATER-THAN SIGN (>)
+  - If the current end tag token is an appropriate end tag token, then switch to the data state and emit the current tag token.
+Otherwise, treat it as per the "anything else" entry below.
+- ASCII upper alpha
+  - Append the lowercase version of the current input character (add 0x0020 to the character's code point) to the current tag token's tag name.
+Append the current input character to the temporary buffer.
+- ASCII lower alpha
+  - Append the current input character to the current tag token's tag name.
+Append the current input character to the temporary buffer.
+- Anything else
+  - Emit a U+003C LESS-THAN SIGN character token, a U+002F SOLIDUS character token, and a character token for each of the characters in the temporary buffer (in the order they were added to the buffer).
+Reconsume in the RAWTEXT state.

 #### 3.2.6) 树的构造